 Arch Oboler came to filmmaking after an acclaimed background in radio.
 As a result, much of Five tends to come across as essentially being radio with pictures.
-There is a tendency to allow talk to dominate the show rather than action.
+Talk dominates the show rather than action.
 Characters have a tendency to turn their heads towards the sky and philosophise, while on the soundtrack the score goes into a full sweep of violins.
 The first half-hour is very slow moving, although the film picks up not long after that with the introduction of James Andersons character whereupon tensions start to emerge.
 Despite the films talk-driven focus, an occasional lyricism emerges where Charles Lampkin dances without music on the terrace because the pregnant Susan Douglas cannot stand up to join him; a scene where the characters nostalgically reminisce over the sounds and smells that they miss; where Susan Douglas finally kisses William Phipps but then in the midst of embrace mistakenly calls him Stephen.
-One of the films more lyrical stretches is the recitation of African-American poet James Weldon Johnsons poem The Creation (1919), which pays tribute to the magnificence of creation while framed against natural shots of the landscape.
+One of the films more lyrical stretches is the recitation of African-American poet James Weldon Johnsons poem The Creation (1919), which pays tribute to the magnificence of creation, while framed against natural shots of the landscape.

 The depiction of nuclear war is scientifically unfeasible.
 In fairness, not much was known by the general public about the effects of a nuclear explosion and radiation fallout at the time (and what was known was still classified by the US Department of Defense).
-The opening scene of the film takes place some way away from the blast radius (although happens in its immediate aftermath, not enough time for decay to be a plausible excuse), yet we also see buildings shredded and bodies reduced to skeletons.
+The opening scene of the film takes place some way away from the blast radius, yet we also see buildings shredded and bodies reduced to skeletons.
 Heroine Susan Douglas manages rather incredulously to have survived by being inside a lead-lined x-ray cubicle in the midst of the blast zone at the time something that immediately makes you think of Indiana Jones and the Kingdom of the Crystal Skull (2008) and its famous survival of a nuclear detonation via lead-lined refrigerator.

 The journey back to visit Los Angeles at the end is laughably underwhelming (at least watching it after more than half-a-century of post-holocaust films).
-After a supposed ground zero bomb blast, all we get is no ruined buildings, merely one street where the cars have been abandoned askew with a few skeletons lying about and air raid sirens still blaring.
+After a supposed ground zero bomb blast, all we get is one street where the cars have been abandoned askew with a few skeletons lying about and air raid sirens still blaring, not even any ruined buildings.
 Most of the scenes are shot from a vehicle prowling through the streets with the camera pointed up (clear evidence of a low budget and Arch Oboler not having permission to block off several streets for filming).
 Even so, the tameness of this vision in comparison to the devastation at Hiroshima is absurd.
 One supposes that you cannot be too hard on Five, given that it was the first of its kind.
 Screen depictions of nuclear war that would follow in films such as On the Beach, The War Game, Barefoot Gen (1983), Testament (1983), When the Wind Blows (1986), Letters from a Dead Man (1986) and The Divide (2011) are overwhelmingly unanimous in the bleakness of their outlook.

 Perhaps one of the more unusual aspects of the film is the location where it takes place Arch Obolers own home in Malibu, a cliffside house that was designed by the famed architect Frank Lloyd Wright.
 It makes for an unusual location on the eye, even if you suspect that a production designer would have created something that was more open to filming.

-Arch Oboler gained a considerable name for his work on radio, beginning as producer/writer/principal creative force on the famous horror anthology series Lights Out (1934-57).
+Arch Oboler (1909-87) gained a considerable name for his work on radio, beginning as producer/writer/principal creative force on the famous horror anthology series Lights Out (1934-57).
 Oboler then began to expand out onto film, beginning with the script for the thriller Escape (1940).
 He made his directorial debut with Strange Holiday (1945) wherein a man returns from a holiday to find the US overtaken by fascists.
 Oboler made a total of seven films as director, most of which fall over into genre territory.
 These include:- the split personality film Bewitched (1945); The Twonky (1953) about a tv set that comes to life; and the alien invasion film The Bubble (1966).
-Perhaps the most influential of Obolers films in retrospect was the hit African adventure Bwana Devil (1952) the first feature film to be made in 3D, which started off the original 3D fad of the 1950s.
+Perhaps the most influential of Obolers films in retrospect was the hit African adventure Bwana Devil (1952), which was the first feature film to be made in 3D.